danielsobrado/spring-cloud-kafka-microservices/README.md

 **AP**: Replica-Sets provide High Availability for MongoDB.
 If a primary fails, the secondary takes over.
 Every write that was not synchronized to the secondaries will be rolled back to a rollback-file.
 Consistency is sacrificed in this scenario for the sake of availability.

 **CP**: Partition Tolerance is also achieved by using Replica-Sets.
 A new primary can be selected as long as more than half of the servers in a Replica-Set are connected to each other.
 When there aren't enough secondary connections between them, you can still read from them but not write to them.
 For the sake of consistency, availability is traded.

+In this scenario, we're talking about a significant number of reviews, which can allow for eventual consistency because reviews can be viewed a bit outdated without major impact; nevertheless, in a critical case like payments, we can't afford consistency issues.

+## Middleware

+### Use Rest API

+### Use Kafka

 ## Error management